Akkare Akkare Akkare: Plot

-When a priceless gold crown is stolen from India, Ramdas (Mohanlal) and Vijayan (Sreenivasan) are sent to the United States to retrieve it.
+When a priceless gold crown is stolen from India, Ramdas and Vijayan are sent to the United States to retrieve it.
 The only clue they have is the pseudonym "Paul Barber" and a piece of torn black shirt.
 With these couple of clues, the comic duo embark on the adventure.
-When they arrive in the United States, they are taken by two gangsters to a building where other gang members try to murder them.
-They are welcomed by Sivadasa Menon (Nedumudi Venu), an official of the Indian Embassy and a friend of the Police Commissioner Krishnan Nair (M. G. Soman).
-The investigation is funded by Sivadasa Menon.
+They arrive in Los Angeles and are mistaken to be smugglers and are taken by two gangsters to a building where other gang members try to murder them but they beats them up and escapes.
+They are welcomed by Sivadasa Menon, an official of the Indian Embassy and a friend of the Police Commissioner Krishnan Nair.
+The investigation is funded by the Tamil Government with funds being periodically released by Sivadasan Menon.

+Meantime a thief, Peter (Jagadish) is shown to have the crown in his custody which he quietly hides in the tank of an Indian Nurse Sethulakshmy (Parvathy).
+Peter is immediately killed by Paul Barber but the crown is missing as Peter had stashed it in Sethulakshmy's house.